ONS-Innovation/keh-digital-landscape/mkdocs/docs/pages/copilot/index.md

 ### Organisation Admins:
 - Track Copilot adoption and engagement across all teams.
-- Assess seat usage and identify inactive users for license management.
+- Assess seat usage and identify inactive users for licence management.

+### Copilot Admins:
+- Access usage data for all configured teams across the organisation.
+- Monitor team performance and identify areas for improvement.
+- Support team leads with data-driven insights.

 ### Team Leads:
 - Monitor how their team is using Copilot and identify trends.